 A report published today in Nature Genetics could change some minds about the mysterious condition.
 New research shows that two SNPs, both located in a gene that encodes a brain signaling protein, may influence who is affected by restless legs syndrome (RLS).

-A study of 2,458 sufferers and 4,749 people without the condition from Germany, Austria, The Czech Republic and Canada has shown that versions of both rs1975197 and rs4626664 increase the risk of having RLS.
+A study of 2,458 sufferers and 4,749 people without the condition from Germany, Austria, The Czech Republic and Canada has shown that versions of both two variants increases the risk of having RLS.

-The riskier version of rs4626664 had a similar effect, with each copy increasing the odds of having RLS by 1.44 times.
-(23andMe does not report data for this SNP at this time)
+The riskier version of SNP had a similar effect, with each copy increasing the odds of having RLS by 1.44 times.

 RLS has been recognized in the medical literature since 1683, but didn’t gain its official name until 1945.
 The involvement of genes in the disorder has been suspected since the 1920s.
 Studies of affected families have identified broad regions of the genome that could contain genes influencing RLS, and recently scientists have been narrowing in on various candidates using genome-wide association studies of SNPs.

 In 2007 the same research group behind the new study by Schormair et al published results describing three other RLS-associated SNPs.
-One of these SNPs (rs3923809 in BTBD9) was replicated by a separate group.
+One of these SNPs in BTBD9 was replicated by a separate group.

-The newly identified SNPs, rs1975197 and rs4626664, are located in PTPRD, a gene that encodes a signaling protein expressed in the brain.
+The newly identified SNPs are located in PTPRD, a gene that encodes a signaling protein expressed in the brain.
 Mouse studies have shown that this protein is important for motor neuron development.
 These nerve cells connect the central nervous system to the musculature, making their involvement in RLS an attractive theory.

 RLS cannot be definitively diagnosed with a blood test or other measure.